tanzu-end-to-end/end-to-end-workshop/home/workshop/content/exercises/02-tbs-ci.md

 ![Alana Partner](images/alana-partner.png)

 Alana's secret weapon is Tanzu Build Service.
 TBS enables a clear separation of roles, where developers like Cody supply the source code that will be used in the application container image, but operators like Alana specify container design templates.
-Alana uses Cloud Native Buildpacks supplied by VMware. **Buildpacks** produce Dockerfiles for a broad range of language runtimes, and they have been optimized for security performance.
+Alana uses Cloud Native Buildpacks supplied by VMware. **Buildpacks** produce container images for a broad range of language runtimes, and they have been optimized for security performance.
 These buildpacks are updated several times a month by VMware, to include the latest application runtime dependencies and security fixes.
 Alana also selects a **stack** (a base OS image for the container) from VMware.
 VMware stacks are also rapidly updated, providing protection from the latest CVEs.

 ![Tanzu Build Service](images/tanzu-build-service.png)